rayfrankenstein/AITOW/README.md

 “Scrum is basically a huge amplifier for crappy management, and offers absolutely no protections against it.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
+"I feel that most people don't understand that larger corporations don't adopt Agile to benefit product teams, but to add a layer of measurability to the process that is only useful for middle and upper management to establish and track OKRs.

+Thus Agile may not be a failed idea, but it arguably fails at the implementation.

+Agile apologists seem to be disconnected from this reality."--manuelabelado, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
 "I've worked for 15 different companies, and 13 of those had a standup.
 And of those 13/13 were a status report."--JamesBarney, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

 ---